 The Famous 1933 Saint-Gaudens Double Eagle

 The most famous coin of the series is the 1933 Saint-Gaudens double eagle.
-None of these coins were supposed to have been released to the public before the 1933 order by Franklin Delano Roosevelt to pull all gold coins from circulation.
-However, several of them made it into the hands of prominent coin dealers and collectors under unknown circumstances.
-This had gone unnoticed by the government, until a newspaper reporter contacted the Treasury Department for background information ahead of an auction containing a 1933 double eagle.
-Until this time, the coins had been traded freely and openly.
+None of these coins were supposed to have been released to the public.
+In 1933 Franklin Delano Roosevelt ordered all gold coins pulled from circulation.
+The US Mint in Philadelphia had already begun double eagle production.
+Roosevelt's order prevented them from being released into circulation.
+However, several 1933 double eagles made it into the hands of prominent coin dealers and collectors before the order.

-The Secret Service began tracking down and confiscating every 1933 Saint-Gaudens double eagle it heard about.
-Several prominent collectors voluntarily surrendered the ones in their possession, despite the large financial loss in doing so.
-(The government only reimbursed the patriotic coin collectors the $20 face value of the rare coins.)
+The Secret Service was now on the case.
+They tracked down and confiscated every 1933 Saint-Gaudens double eagle they heard about.
+Several prominent collectors surrendered the ones in their possession.
+This was despite the large financial loss in doing so.
+(The government only reimbursed the patriotic coin collectors the $20 face value.)

 The King Farouk Double Eagle

-When the government first learned that there were 1933 double eagles "in the wild," they asked Farouk to surrender the coin.
-As he was a king, he decided not to.
-Egypt was an important player in WWII and the immediate post-war geopolitical scene, and the U.S. government declined to press the matter.
-When Farouk was deposed in a military coup, his extravagant possessions, including his world-class coin collection, was put up for auction.
+In 1952, Farouk was deposed in a military coup.
+His extravagant possessions, including his world-class coin collection, was put up for auction.
 The 1933 Saint-Gaudens double eagle appeared in a 1954 London auction catalog.
 When the government demanded that the coin be surrendered, it disappeared.

 The Langbord 1933 Double Eagle Hoard

-The government asserted that Switt had obtained the coins illegally with the help of a cashier at the Philadelphia Mint.
-The Langbords countered that Switt regularly went to the mint each year to exchange previous-date coins for new ones.
-They maintain that the ten 1933 Saint-Gaudens double eagles found in one of Switt's safe deposit boxes in 2003 were purchased by him before Franklin Roosevelt's Executive Order 6102 that forced citizens to give up their gold.
+The government asserted that Switt had obtained the coins illegally.
+They claimed he did so with the help of a cashier at the Philadelphia Mint.
+The Langbords countered that Switt always purchased the new coins from the Mint for his business each year.
+They said he purchased the ten double eagles at the Mint cashier's window as normal in March 1933.
+This was before Franklin Roosevelt's Executive Order 6102 removing gold coins from circulation.

-The Langbords lost their lawsuit against the government in 2011, and appealed.
-The three-judge appeals panel ruled in favor of the Langbords, but the government appealed the verdict.
+The Langbords lost their lawsuit against the government in 2011 and appealed.
+The three-judge appeals panel ruled in favor of the Langbords.
+Then the government appealed that verdict.
 The full court reversed the previous ruling, siding with the government.
 The Langbords appealed to the U.S. Supreme Court, who declined to hear the case.

 American Gold Eagle Coin

-Perhaps one of the greatest measures of the importance and appeal of the Saint-Gaudens double eagle is the fact that the U.S. government could find no more fitting design for America's official gold bullion coin than the Saint-Gaudens double eagle.
-Since 1986, the American Gold Eagle has been available in business strike and proof versions, from sizes ranging from 1 troy ounce to 1/10th troy ounce.
+In 1986 The US Mint started to produce gold coins again and needed inspiration.
+They could find no more fitting design for America's official gold bullion coin than the Saint-Gaudens double eagle.
+Since 1986, the American Gold Eagle has been available in BU and Proof versions.
+The coins are available in sizes ranging from 1 troy ounce to 1/10th troy ounce.